 How manufacturers reduce vibration

-Nobody wants to experience physical disability that exposure to vibration acceleration and constant impact can cause.
+Nobody wants to experience the physical disability that exposure to vibration acceleration and constant impact can cause.
 Manufacturers don’t want to cause harm either.
-But in a very competitive industry, there’s a strong motivation to sell products at the right price and the voluntary guidelines offered by ANSI and ACGIH aren’t likely to be adopted by U.S. regulatory agencies anytime soon.
-Unfortunately, for now workers are put in the position of “let the user beware.”
+But in a very competitive industry, there’s a strong motivation to sell products at the right price.
+Consequently, the current voluntary guidelines aren’t likely to be adopted by U.S. regulatory agencies anytime soon.
+Unfortunately, for now, this means workers are put in the position of “let the user beware.”

-In the meantime, research continues to understand how vibration and impact affect our physiology and what we can do to minimize the risk.
+In the meantime, research continues to strive to understand how vibration and impact affect our physiology and what we can do to minimize the risk.
+ET

 Joe Nasvik is a writer and editor serving the concrete industry.
 He has 18 years experience as a concrete contractor.
 Contact him at email@example.com.